ripening blueblerries in a blueberry plant

 Note: if you are on blood thinners, consult with your doctor before increasing your blueberry intake.
 They are high in vitamin K which can have an effect on blood thinning.

-Even if you are homesteading from your apartment, you can also join in the fun and start growing your own blueberry plants in pots.
+Even if you are homesteading from your apartment, you can also join in the fun and start growing your own blueberry plants in pots right on your balcony.

 Suitable Containers for Blueberry Plants